 Before I got into using my bullet journal, I didn’t understand how people could spend so much on tiny rolls of tape.
 Now that I’m more invested in my journal, though, I totally get it.

-These tapes aren’t that expensive, but if you compare them to regular tape they do cost more.
+These tapes aren’t that expensive, but if you compare them to the regular tape they do cost more.
 But there are tons of different styles and designs, so there’s something for everyone!

 I actually got my first set of tape not too long ago and I love them!
 (Next, I think I want to get these cute copper washi tapes, which are still until $10!)